ersilia-os/ersilia.io/docs/README.md

 ## Our mission

 We aim to democratize the use of data-driven research by facilitating access to state of the art machine-learning (ML) models to the broad scientific community.
-Our current focus is in ML models directed at tackling infectious diseases in low-resource countries and use computational tools as a means to strengthen their research capacity.
+Our current focus is in developing ML models directed at tackling infectious diseases in low-resource countries and using computational tools as a means to strengthen their research capacity.

 * [Know more about us](http://ersilia.io)
 * [View our code on GitHub](https://github.com/ersilia-os/ersilia)